apollographql/apollo-kotlin/README.md

     mavenCentral()
   }
   dependencies {
-    classpath 'com.apollographql.android:gradle-plugin:0.1.0'
+    classpath 'com.apollographql.android:gradle-plugin:$CURRENT_APOLLO_VERSION'
   }
 }

 apply plugin: 'com.apollographql.android'
 ```

 To use Apollo, put your GraphQL queries in a `.graphql` file, like `src/main/graphql/com/example/DroidDetails.grapqhl`.
+There is nothing special about this query (it can be shared with other GraphQL clients as well)

 ```
 query DroidDetails {